martinohmann/i3-barista/README.md

 go get -u github.com/martinohmann/i3-barista
 ```

+## Bar

+### Dependencies

+The bar requires the following binaries to be available in the path to function correctly:

+- `pacman` and `checkupdates` for displaying pacman updates in the bar
+- `nmtui-connect` for managing wifi networks
+- `urxvt` to open certain click actions in a terminal
+- `dmenu_session` for displaying the session picker
+- `xset` for querying and toggling DPMS
+- `setxkblayout` for querying and toggling keyboard layouts
+- `notify send` for displaying the calendar when clicking the clock

 ## License

 The source code of i3-barista is released under the MIT License.
 See the bundled